microsoft/fluentui-react-native/packages/components/Button/SPEC.md

   iconWeight?: number;

   /**
-   * An object describing the shadow of the button
+   * An object describing the shadow of the button.
    */
   shadowToken?: ShadowToken;

   /**
-   * The amount of spacing between an icon and the content when iconPosition is set to 'before', in pixels */ spacingIconContentBefore?: number;
+   * The amount of spacing between an icon and the content when iconPosition is set to 'before', in pixels.
+   */
+  spacingIconContentBefore?: number;

   /**
-   * The amount of spacing between an icon and the content when iconPosition is set to 'after', in pixels */ spacingIconContentAfter?: number;
+   * The amount of spacing between an icon and the content when iconPosition is set to 'after', in pixels.
+   */
+  spacingIconContentAfter?: number;